Villagization (Ethiopia)

-Opponents of the Derg saw villagization programs as thinly-veiled efforts to address security concerns in rural areas, particularly those where support for the Oromo or Western Somali Liberation Fronts was strongest.
+Opponents of the Derg saw villagization programs as thinly veiled efforts to address security concerns in rural areas, particularly those where support for the Oromo or Western Somali Liberation Fronts was strongest.
 Rural populations often met villagization campaigns with skepticism or resistance, and in many areas officials relocated groups hastily and violently.
 Poor conditions in many newly centralized villages exacerbated conditions of poverty and underdevelopment, drawing significant criticism from international human rights groups.
 In 1990, shortly before its overthrow by the Ethiopian People's Revolutionary Democratic Front, the People's Democratic Republic of Ethiopia (PDRE) shifted to free-market economic policies and abandoned villagization.

 Land reform and resettlement

 Imperial era

 The nature of villagization's motivations and implementation originate from the broader context of land reform under the Derg.
 Issues of land reform were central to the Derg's rise and the overthrow of Haile Selassie.
-Prior to the 1974 revolution, an entrenched and complex land-tenure system severely restricted peasants' rights to agricultural land and freedom of movement.
+Prior to the 1974 Revolution, an entrenched and complex land-tenure system severely restricted peasants' rights to agricultural land and freedom of movement.
 Population growth in the 1950s and 1960s increased the economic insecurity of peasant tenants, generating considerable pressure for reform.
 A long-standing labor surplus in the Highlands also limited a gradual modernization of agriculture in Ethiopia, as there was little incentive to pursue mechanization.
 Thus traditional farming practices remained widespread into the 1970s.
 While Selassie's regime made some effort to redress overpopulation by resettling groups from the Highlands region, the Derg was able to gain significant support with a pledge to abolish the land-tenure system, calling for "land to the tiller."
 Land reform became the central issue the revolution.

 Revolutionary period

 After coming to power in 1975, the Derg accelerated resettlement policies and implemented substantial agricultural reforms.
 Most private holdings were nationalized, land was redistributed from landlords to peasants, and worker cooperatives were encouraged.
 Peasant associations based on socialist principles quickly became the foundation of the new rural life.
 The 1975 Rural Land Proclamation No. 31 mandated that peasant associations undertake 8 specific tasks, among which was the encouragement of villagization.
 This was the first instance in which villagization appeared in the Derg's land reform policy.

 However, peasant associations were rarely eager to implement villagization themselves, and devoted most of their energies to the redistribution of land.
 Because the regime initially made little effort to seriously implement the policy, no serious attempts were made until 1985.
 Through the 1970s the Derg invested most heavily in resettlement programs, with the goal of relocating 1.5 million people to previously uncultivated land.
 The Land Reform Proclamation of 1975 gave the state full authority to dictate and implement resettlement.
-As part of Qey Shibir terror campaign, tactics of violence and intimidation to force populations into new settlements were common.
+As part of the Qey Shibir terror campaign, tactics of violence and intimidation to force populations into new settlements were common.
 Poor planning and negligence often meant that resettled groups were left without proper food, shelter, or services, leading to thousands of deaths from starvation and disease.
 Despite international criticism, the Derg resorted to similar methods when implementing villagization in the 1980s.